 This morning, visit the TEMPLE OF HEAVEN and enjoy a rickshaw ride through one of Beijing’s HUTONGS, the city’s ancient alleys.
 Experience life in this historic neighborhood as you are invited into the courtyard of a family’s home to learn more about their life.
-A short flight brings you to the city of Xi’an in central China.
+A short flight brings you to Xi’an.

 One of the largest and wealthiest cities in the world when China dominated the silk trade, Xi’an today is an archaeological treasure trove.
 Sightseeing begins with the enormous tomb of China’s first emperor, Qin Shi Huangdi, accidentally discovered by local farmers in 1974.
 Marvel at the legion of TERRACOTTA WARRIORS that has been guarding the burial site for 2,000 years.
 During lunch, enjoy a NOODLE-MAKING DEMONSTRATION by a master chef and learn how Chinese noodles are made by hand.
 Next, visit the DAYAN PAGODA, built in 652 AD.
 This evening, attend the “Tang Dynasty” DINNER SHOW, featuring a colorful assemblage of classical performances.

-Limestone mountains, their needle peaks hidden in the mist, rise from the green plain surrounding Guilin.
+Savor unique vistas during a leisurely CRUISE on the Li River, where limestone mountains rise sharply from the surrounding plain.
 The scene conveys a sense of mystery that for centuries artists have tried to capture.
-Savor unique vistas during a leisurely CRUISE on the Li River, where you’ll enjoy a light lunch.
 Afterward, visit a local TEA FARM for a hands-on demonstration of the tea-making process, followed by a tea ceremony.

 Fly to Shanghai, China’s most populous city and center of trade and industry.
-This evening, sip a drink as you CRUISE on the Huangpu Riverfor stunning views of the Bund.
+This evening, consider an optional cruise on the Huangpu River for stunning views of the Bund.

-This morning, visit the SHANGHAI MUSEUM, featuring stunning displays of ancient bronze, jade, and ceramics.
-Then, take a WALKING TOUR of the former French Concession, once Shanghai’s leading residential and retail area.
+This morning, take a WALKING TOUR of the former French Concession, once Shanghai’s leading residential and retail area.
 Today, the qualities that made the area so popular endure—from quaint, tree-lined streets and exquisite architecture to charming shops and fashionable restaurants and bars.
 Along the way, see the famous Art Deco Cathay Theatre, explore the narrow lanes of Xintiandi, and visit Fuxing Park, where locals play chess, dance, practice tai chi, and more.
 The afternoon is at your leisure.
 This evening, your Tour Director hosts a special farewell dinner.

 A free day to explore this exciting city.
-You may take an optional excursion to learn about Hong Kong’s history, view the Giant Buddha on Lantau Island, or take a full-day outing to visit Macau.
-Shopping is a highlight of Hong Kong, with markets, malls, and shops to fit any taste and budget.
-For those who want to try out some of the local fare, head over to Lan Kwai Fong Street.
+You may take an optional excursion to learn about Hong Kong’s history, view the Giant Buddha on Lantau Island, or take a full-day outing to historic Macau.

 Your tour ends with breakfast this morning.